graphql-editor/hydra-ide/Readme.md

 # Hydra IDE

 Hydra IDE is simplified code IDE component based on monaco editor for React apps.
-It has no dependencies as you have to install them yourself inside your project
+It has no dependencies as you have to install them yourself inside your project.

 ## Installation in React project